helemysm/attention_exoplanets/README.md

 # A Transformer-based classification for planetary transit signals

 The self-attention mechanism is an DL technique that attempts to mimic the action of selectively focusing on some relevant things while ignoring others.
-Models, such as the Transformer architecture, were recently proposed for sequential data with successful results.
+Models, such as the Transformer architecture [[1]](#1), were recently proposed for sequential data with successful results.
 This is an implementation to classify exoplanet transit signals using Deep Learning methods.

 This code contains the implementation of the model.